fair-research/fair-genomics/README.md

 ### Using Python API
 We have created a python script that uses Galaxy's Bioblend API to run the workflow.
 It takes the MINID as input and run the workflow, and polls the status until the analysis is completed.
 After completion, the script returns a MINID for the outputs BDBag created at the end of the analysis.
 Each analysis creates a new outputs BDBag.
 Users can use the returned MINID to compare the outputs against the Outputs BDBag with MINID [ark:/57799/b9x12j](#outputs-provenance-and-performance) shown below to verify the reproducibility of the results.

+Note: The python script requires the Access API Key generated in Step 2 above under Authentication and Authorization section.

-We have created a BDBag for the Python script at: [ark://](#python-script-for-workflow-submission)
+We have created a MINID for the Python script at:

 The Python script can run as follows:
 1. Create a Virtual Env: